Eucalyptus ochrophloia: Distribution and ecology

 The tree has a scattered distribution through north western New South Wales and south western Queensland.
 In New South Wales it is found east of White Cliffs and north of the Paroo River where it is occurs frequently but in scattered populations, as part of the overstorey in grassy woodland communities growing along broad flat seasonal rivers and creeks in heavy calcareous soils.
 Associated species in the overstorey include; Eucalyptus largiflorens and Eucalyptus coolabah while the understorey species include; Acacia stenophylla and Eremophila bignoniflora along with Muehlenbeckia florulenta.

 In more arid woodland areas the tree is associated with Acacia cambagei, Eremophila mitchellii, Eremophila maculata, Aristida latifolia, Astrebla lappacea and Chloris pectinata.

 Uses

 The tree is used by apiarists for honey production as the tree produces nectar in winter when few other plants are in flower.
-It is also an importance food source for native birds particularly the Pied Honeyeater.
+It is also an important food source for native birds particularly the Pied Honeyeater.
 The wood from the tree is suitable for fuel, fencing and as a heavy construction timber.
 It is a good shade tree for stock and the leaves can be used as fodder.